The Depressive Narcissist

 Many scholars consider pathological narcissism to be a form of depressive illness.
 This is the position of the authoritative magazine "Psychology Today".
 The life of the typical narcissist is, indeed, punctuated with recurrent bouts of dysphoria (ubiquitous sadness and hopelessness), anhedonia (loss of the ability to feel pleasure), and clinical forms of depression (cyclothymic, dysthymic, or other).
 This picture is further obfuscated by the frequent presence of mood disorders, such as Bipolar I (co-morbidity).

 While the distinction between reactive (exogenous) and endogenous depression is obsolete, it is still useful in the context of narcissism.
-Narcissists react with depression not only to life crises but to fluctuations in Narcissistic Supply.
+Narcissists react with depression not only to life crises but to fluctuations in Narcissistic Supply and to a circumstantial inability to express their dominant psychosexual type (cerebral or somatic).

 The narcissist's personality is disorganised and precariously balanced.
 He regulates his sense of self-worth by consuming Narcissistic Supply from others.
 Any threat to the uninterrupted flow of said supply compromises his psychological integrity and his ability to function.
 It is perceived by the narcissist as life threatening.